SUSYUSTC/SUSYUSTC.github.io/_pages/research.md

 <h3> Ring-polymer molecular dynamics (RPMD) </h3>

-Classical molecular dynamics methods have already shown to be successful for modeling large chemical and biological systems.
-However, for light atoms like hydrogen and its isotopes, nuclear quantum effect is non-negligible and cannot be captured by these classical methods.
-Ring-polymer molcular dynamics (RPMD) is a semi-classical quantum dynamics method to approximately describe the nuclear quantum effect.
+Classical molecular dynamics methods excel in simulating large chemical and biological systems but struggle to capture the nuclear quantum effects crucial for light atoms like hydrogen.
+To tackle this, we turned to Ring-Polymer Molecular Dynamics (RPMD), a technique that approximates these quantum effects in a semi-classical way.

-In a recent work, we introduced a generalized class of thermalized RPMD integrators and studied their equilibrium accuracy, convergence rate, stability and dimensionality-freedom from a theoreical aspect of view.
-We confirmed that the "BCOCB" type integrator over all other known integrators in this class.
-We also apply this integrator to calculate bimolecular rate cofficients in the OH+CH<sub>4</sub> reaction and achieve excellent agreement with experimental data.
+In our latest study, we unveiled a new class of RPMD integrators, focusing on their accuracy, speed of convergence, stability, and their ability to work regardless of the system's size.
+Notably, the "BCOCB" type integrator emerged as the top performer.
+We used this integrator to accurately calculate reaction rates for the OH+CH4 reaction, achieving results that closely match experimental data.
+This work highlights the potential of RPMD, especially with our integrators, in making quantum simulations more accurate and broadly applicable.

 References: